octogo/log/README.md

 ### The Backends

-By default library will spawn with a default logger configured with two
+By default thw library will spawn with two default backends:
-FileBackends:

 - `os.Stdout` - logs levels `DEBUG`, `INFO` and `NOTICE`
 - `os.Stderr` - logs levels `ALERT`, `WARNING` and `ERROR`

-Use the router's `SetBackends()` and `AddBackends()` methods to reconfigure the backends to your needs.
+Use the `SetBackends()` and `AddBackends()` methods to reconfigure the backends to your needs.

-Adding a `FileBackend` that will additionally log all entries to a dedicated log-file is easy:
+Adding a `FileBackend` that will additionally log all entries to a dedicated logfile is easy:

 ```go
 func main() {